 The discussion of a plant-based lifestyle and how it can help your health has been a hot topic for a few years now.
-With movies like Forks Over Knives and What The Health being known to challenge omnivores into a different way of thinking, there are so many reasons to switch over today.
+With movies like Forks Over Knives, What The Health and The Game Changers being known to challenge omnivores into a different way of thinking, there are so many reasons to switch over today.

 Where’s the link between meat and cancer?

-The fact is, whether you are ready to go completely vegan, or want to begin reducing your meat consumption, if you want to protect your health, there’s a simple formulation the majority of scientists agree on: Plenty of fresh vegetables and fruits, lots of legumes, nuts and seeds, and healthy fats—as unprocessed and natural a diet as possible.
+The fact is, whether you are ready to go completely vegan, or want to begin reducing your meat consumption, if you’re going to protect your health, there’s a simple formulation the majority of scientists agree on plenty of fresh vegetables and fruits, lots of legumes, nuts and seeds, and healthy fats—as unprocessed and natural a diet as possible.
 This happens to be the best diet for the planet too.

-You will notice a change in how you feel with you energy, bowel movements, mood and even help you lose some weight.
+You will notice a change in how you feel with your energy, bowel movements, mood and even help you lose some weight.

 Not only will you notice a change in yourself, but you will also contribute to a whole ripple effect of wonderful things.
 So what’s holding you back from getting started?